Editor's note: There's a new Fire TV Cube 3rd Gen with tricks to make old footage look sharper.

 As I watched an episode of WWE Raw in the USA app, I was able to get the short-term forecast by saying "Alexa, show me the weather."
 The forecast arrived in a graphic shown briefly on-screen before returning me to my regularly scheduled predetermined grappling.

-Fire TV Cube content and apps
+Amazon Fire TV Cube (2019) Review: Content and apps

 When last year's Fire TV Cube landed on my desk, Amazon had a pretty big problem: YouTube and YouTube TV's actual apps were missing.
 Sure, there were web-based workarounds, but those forced terrible experiences onto folks just trying to keep up with their apps.
 Fortunately, Google and Amazon came to an agreement in September 2019.
-Frustratingly, there's a chance that this issue will be replaced by a new one, as Fire TV isn't listed on the supported devices list for Disney Plus.
+Frustratingly, there's a chance that this issue will be replaced by a new one, as Fire TV isn't listed (opens in new tab) on the supported devices list for Disney Plus (opens in new tab).

 Of course, you also get the big streaming services, such as AT&T TV Now, Hulu with Live TV, PlayStation Vue and Sling TV.
 Amazon Channels, the company's a-la-carte TV apps, appear as separate personalized recommendations to your home screen, once you're signed in.